PennLINC/aslprep/docs/workflows.rst

     wf = init_cbfqc_compt_wf(mem_gb=0.1,asl_file=str(asl_file),metadata=str(metadata),omp_nthreads=1)

 The  quality control (QC) measures such as FD, coregistration and nornmalization index and quality evaluation index (QEI) all CBF maps.
+The QEI [referece] evaulated the quality of the computed CBF maps conisdering three factors: structrual similarity, spatial vairbility and percentage  of voxels in GM with negative CBF.
+See Dolui for more information.

 .. _asl_reg: